archatelain/code-for-eco-532/poly.md

 More advanced considerations
-- Automation (it's OK to be lazy, but in a smart way) --> DRY principle (don't repeat yourself), also known as DIE (duplication is evil) --> reusability
+- Automation (it's OK to be lazy, but in a smart way)

+--> DRY principle (don't repeat yourself), also known as DIE (duplication is evil)

-/!\ Example: Monte Carlo simulations /!\
+--> reusability

 - Efficiency (try to reduce the time to solution)

 --> scalability

-/!\ Example: Monte Carlo simulations with multiple cores /!\
+/!\ Example: Monte Carlo simulations /!\

 ADDITIONAL ADVICE
 - Write small chunks of code and test them before moving on.
 - Keep in mind that a machine is DUMB.
 Be rigorous when naming variables and functions.
 - You'll never know all the commands, so learn to search efficiently. --> help
-- Read other people's code to get better.

 ## II.
 Exploring a Dataset